google/docsy/userguide/content/en/docs/Adding content/feedback.md

 ## Adding Analytics

-The Docsy theme builds upon Hugo's support for [Google Analytics][], which Hugo provides through [internal templates][].
-Once you set up analytics as described below, usage information for your site (such as page views) is sent to your Google Analytics account.
+The Docsy theme builds upon [Hugo's support for Google Analytics][hugo-ga], which Hugo provides through [internal templates][].
+Once you set up analytics as described below, usage information for your site (such as page views) is sent to your [Google Analytics][] account.

 ### Prerequisites